n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.bubble.md

 # Bubble

-[Bubble](https://www.bubble.io/){:target=_blank .external-link} node allows you to automate work in the Bubble platform and integrate Bubble with other applications. n8n has built-in support for a wide range of Bubble features, which includes basic operations like creating, deleting, getting, and updating objects.
+Bubble node allows you to automate work in the Bubble platform and integrate Bubble with other applications. n8n has built-in support for a wide range of Bubble features, which includes basic operations like creating, deleting, getting, and updating objects.

 On this page, you'll find a list of operations the Bubble node supports and links to more resources.